Shot In the Arm Housing Incentive

 Even with much of 2018 dedicated to getting construction plans and developments in place, still 9 new houses were constructed by five different developers, creating another $2.5 million in new valuation.
 Anticipated additional valuation being created by Phase 2 is expected to exceed $25 million.
 That does not include several other housing projects being proposed that were attracted to North Platte because of the statewide publicity of the program.

 Chamber Devco have approved 79 single family houses with 39 multi-family units for a total approval of 118.
-Those units have to be constructed by 2020 to receive the incentive.
+Those units have to be constructed by 2020/2021 to receive the incentive.
+By Fall of 2020, several contracts were adjusted and 28 single family homes, and 141 multi family units were approved.
 There are over 300 additional housing units proposed on the pending project list that have been in contact with Chamber Development officials.
 Total participants of “Shot in Arm 1 & 2” include nine different developers and six others are on the waiting list.
 The majority on the waiting list are multi-unit developments primarily targeting the rental market.

 The program has helped North Platte play catch up on the housing market as its construction has lagged behind peer communities such as Hastings, Kearney, Columbus, Norfolk and Fremont.
 This decade North Platte has averaged 35 new housing units per year.
 In previous decades those numbers were: (52 per year) – 2000-2009; (79 per year) – 1990’s; (64 per year) – 1980’s; (284 per year) – 1970’s; (158 per year) – 1960’s; (134 per year) 1950’s; (115 per year) – 1940’s.